 Sig P320 X Carry Review Safeties

 I’m still a little bit iffy about this.
-But, that said, in my testing, I haven’t found any issues but I haven’t exactly dropped the gun onto a hard surface from a high height either.
+But that said, in my testing, I haven’t found any issues, but I haven’t exactly dropped the gun onto a hard surface from a high height either.

 The nice thing about the magazine release is I can just hit it with my thumb without breaking my grip.
-I have medium to large-sized hands and anybody with hands smaller than me would not be able to do so.
+I have medium to large-sized hands, and anybody with hands smaller than me would not be able to do so.

-You could put an extended slide release but there’s really no reason for it to be any more extended, or any more recessed.
+You could put an extended slide release, but there’s really no reason for it to be any more extended or any more recessed.

 Sig P320 X Carry Review Slide Lock

-That said, it’s easy for both right hand and left-handed shooters to drop the slide using the slide lock.
+That said, it’s easy for both right-hand and left-handed shooters to drop the slide using the slide lock.
 The slide lock itself is somewhat low profile but features a nice angle on the top that is easy to access with your firing hand thumb.

 Sig P320 X Carry Bore Axis

 The issue for somebody with super large hands is the distance from the bottom of the grip to the bottom of the trigger guard undercut is about as long as a Glock 19, despite the gun itself being the size of a Glock 17 in terms of the height from the bottom of the magazine to the top of the slide.

-So, the slide and a major portion of the frame, keep your grip from getting that high on the gun.
+So, the slide and a major portion of the frame keep your grip from getting that high on the gun.
 While this is not a deal-breaker for many, it is something you have to take into account.
-This gun fits my hand similar to how a Glock 19 would despite being much larger.
+This gun fits my hand, similar to how a Glock 19 would despite being much larger.

-From the beginning of the trigger pull, you’re going to feel a little bit of very light take up that’s very short and then you’re immediately going to hit a wall and from that wall you hear creep, creep and more creep until you get a very rolling break after around three portions of creep.
+From the beginning of the trigger pull, you’re going to feel a little bit of very light take up that’s very short, and then you’re immediately going to hit a wall, and from that wall, you hear creep, creep, and more creep until you get a very rolling break after around three portions of creep.

 Every trigger is going to be a little bit different.
-But, the trigger pull itself is fairly short.
-And from the reset, you’re pretty much immediately come back to that wall before filling the creep again, and finally going into the rolling trigger break.
+But, the trigger pull itself is fairly short and from the reset, you’re pretty much immediately come back to that wall before filling the creep again and finally going into the rolling trigger break.